 Comb through your Delphinium and pick off any worms and squish them.

 Pinch back any bud damage, the Delphinium will regrow new buds and blossom beautifully.

 A Natural Chemical Option for Eradicating Delphinium Worms:

 This method would be best to use just as the Delphiniums are emerging from the soil and while the Delphinium worm larvae are tiny.
 BTK, Bacillus Thuringiensis, is a naturally occurring soil bacteria that wreaks havoc with the gastrointestinal system of worms and is available almost anywhere.
 It can be found in a concentrate or ready to use.
 Follow package directions for dilution.

 Once reconstituted as directed, spray the Delphinium leaves liberally with the solution.
 Ensure you spay both the tops and the undersides of the leaves.
 Also, remember to reapply following a rain.

-I hope this helps and happy hunting and happy squishing!
+I hope this helps with your Delphiniums – happy hunting and happy squishing!

 ©Sharon Wallish Murphy, ©Gardening with Sharon